How Surrey residents can show their respects this Remembrance Sunday

 Will there be wreath laying at war memorials?

-If events are being held, they should be in keeping with the Government's guidance.
+If outdoor services are being held, they should be in keeping the Government's guidance.
 Wreath laying may take place either before or throughout the day, on a phased basis, to avoid large groups and to ensure social distancing.

 Where can we show our respect at 11am on Sunday 8 November for the two minute silence?